 Nuclear Maintenance Adder - The dollars per unit of fuel (or heat) as derived from FERC Accounts 530 and 531 for nuclear steam units minus labor.
-Market Sellers that use FERC accounts must remove straight time labor expenses from the accounts as those costs are typically recovered in the capacity market.
-Alternatively a Market Seller can use the latest EIA published new build VOM value for Nuclear units

 3.6.1 Configuration Addition Maintenance Adder

 For units undergoing a significant system or unit Configuration Addition the use of an additional "Configuration Addition Maintenance Adder" may be included in the determination of the total maintenance adder.
 It is not intended to be used for upgrades to existing equipment